keejkrej/lisca/README.md

 To exclude or include a cell in the readout, select/deselect it by clicking on the cell in the image with the shift key pressed.
+You can also (de)select highlighted cells with the enter key.

 You can also use the up/down arrow keys to scroll through the cells, the left/right arrow keys to scroll through the frames, and the number keys to change the displayed channel.
-You can also (de)select cells with the enter key.
+Use Ctrl + left/right arrow to scroll 10 frames at once and Home/End to jump to the first/last frame.

 When all cells to be read out are specified, click on “File/Save” to save the measurements.
 Note that highlighted cells will also be highlighted in the plot in the PDF file.